GkChris/delivery-store/README.md

 Controllers contains the logic for the backend's endpoints. ``controllers/index.js`` contains the routes for the REST API.

 ### Helpers
 Helpers contains one file, the ``helpers/index.js``.
-The file export the ``handleItems`` function that is responsible both for converting the item data for creating a order to the actual form that is set on the model's mongoose schema as well as handling the price convertion based on the input's currency (if given)
+The file export the ``handleItems`` function that is responsible both for converting the item's data for creating a order to the actual form that is set on the model's mongoose schema as well as handling the price convertion based on the input's currency (if given)

 ### Models
 Models contains all the collection schemas that are used in the mongo database